cs4allcps/HI-176-scraper/README.md

 To get the reports, run

-    $ python scraper.py -t [textfile name] (-wl [window limit])
+    $ python scraper.py -t [textfile name] (-wl [window limit]) (-tc [thread count])

-The program will open multiple download windows for the reports, and the window limit is the number of download windows that can be open at once.
-The default is 5 windows.
+The program will open multiple download windows for the reports.
+The thread count limits the number of instances of the scraper that will be run at once.
+The default number of threads is 2.
+The window limit is the maximum number of windows that can be opened per instance of the scraper.
+The default window limit is 5 windows.

 # Additional Info:
 If schools.py is different from the list of schools on the SIM portal, use